Submitty/submitty.github.io/_docs/developer/rensselaer_center_for_open_source/2021_Miles_Ednie.md

 ---
 title: Miles Ednie
-category: Developer - RPI Summer RCOS 2021
+category: Developer - Rensselaer Center for Open Source (RCOS)
+redirect_from:
+  - /developer/rpi_summer_rcos/2021_Miles_Ednie.md
 ---

 This summer, I spent the majority of my time working on the backend of